 1. Have completed approximately 60 credits (elementary) or 60 credits (secondary/all-level) of general education requirements, the biblical studies core, and content area coursework.

-2. Take and pass the WEST-B exams in reading, writing, and math.
-You can register at www.west.nesinc.com, be sure to designate NU as a test score recipient (Institution #224).
-See COE WEST requirements at: http://eagle.northwestu.edu/academics/school-of-education/student-resources/
+2. Attempt the WEST-B exams in reading, writing, and math.
+Be sure to designate NU as a test score recipient (Institution #224).

 4. Earn and maintain at least a 3.0 cumulative GPA.
 No grade may be lower than a “C” in core courses.